freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

 Automations
 ###########
-In Freedomotic automations are more powerful than simply turning objects on or off at predefined times or intervals.
-They can be created in nearly natural language in the form of ``if this happens then do that`` (this feature is still under development).
+In Freedomotic, automations are more powerful than simple, timed turn on/off of objects.
+They can be created in nearly any natural language (we are working on it) in the form ``if this happens, then do that``.

 Event Driven Automations
 ************************
-To create a new automation right click on the related object, select the **Automations** tab and start to write the command into the input box related to the trigger desired for the command.
+To create a new automation, right click on the related thing, switch to **Automations Tab** and start to write your command into the input box related to the trigger you desire for your command.

 For example: